flammie/dotfiles/docs/index.md

 a dot in some circles.

-The dot is omitted from the names within [the git repo dotfiles](https://github.com/flammie/dotfiles/), there's a partial script to sync home directory and dotfiles repo as well.
+The dot is omitted from the names within [the git repo dotfiles](https://github.com/flammie/dotfiles/), there’s a partial script to sync home directory and dotfiles repo as well.

 ## Configurations per app